MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 #### Global Admin account provisioning

-Your Global Admin must have an Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
-If you create a service account for our app, ensure you also assigned an Microsoft 365 license, and walked through the Microsoft 365 setup process.
+Your Global Admin must have a Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
+If you create a service account for our app, ensure you also assigned a Microsoft 365 license, and walked through the Microsoft 365 setup process.

 #### User provisioning